Are NUK Latex Teats really safe to use?

 The NUK Shape for teats and soothers is designed so that sucking on them requires the same sucking and swallowing movements as breastfeeding.
 This exercises the lower jaw and facial muscles.

 If you use NUK Soothers correctly – to calm your child, to prevent thumb-sucking and to exercise the jaw intensively between meals - then the NUK Shape helps towards natural and healthy jaw development.
-More information and a video on this topic can be found here [[DEEPLINK]].

 Round soothers versus asymmetrically-shaped ones: which are better?

 A lot of mothers think that symmetrically-shaped soothers are more like nipples because they can see a similarity.
 But: during breastfeeding, the nipple actually changes its shape and so adapts to a child’s mouth and the sucking motion.
 This shape has been scientifically proven to be right for the jaw, or “orthodontic”, and not the round or cherry shape.